Florida Dog Bite Laws

-A statute of limitations is a law that places a strict deadline on your right to file a lawsuit in your state's civil court system.
-Different kinds of cases are subject to different deadlines.
+A civil statute of limitations is a law that places a strict deadline on your right to file a personal injury lawsuit in state court.
+The clock usually starts ticking on the day a victim is injured.
+But each state has its own deadlines, and even within one state, different kinds of cases are subject to different rules.

-If you try to file your lawsuit after the four-year deadline has passed, the court will almost certainly dismiss it, unless the circumstances call for a rare extension of the filing deadline.
+If you try to file your lawsuit after the relevant deadline has passed, the court will almost certainly dismiss it, unless the circumstances call for a rare extension of the filing deadline.
+Especially if you're concerned about the timing of a potential lawsuit, you should consider consulting with an attorney familiar with Florida dog-bite and other personal injury cases.

 • their dog bites another person, and